khalil-research/PyEPO/README.md

 For end-to-end learning on **binary linear programs** (TSP, CVRP, knapsack, ...), ``PyEPO`` ships **CaVE** [[13]](https://link.springer.com/chapter/10.1007/978-3-031-60599-4_12).
 CaVE replaces the per-step ILP solve with a cone-alignment projection onto the binding-constraint normals at the true optimum; backed by an interior-point QP solver (Clarabel) with a low iteration cap, this delivers paper-faithful regret on TSP-scale binary LPs.
 Because the cone projection is far cheaper than the per-instance ILP solve, CaVE trains an order of magnitude faster than SPO+ at this scale.

-In particular, ``PyEPO`` integrates [MPAX](https://github.com/MIT-Lu-Lab/MPAX), a JAX-based mathematical programming solver using the PDHG (Primal-Dual Hybrid Gradient) algorithm for GPU-accelerated optimization.
-MPAX brings three key advantages for end-to-end training: (1) **GPU-native solving** — the first-order PDHG method is inherently parallelizable and runs efficiently on GPU; (2) **batch solving** — an entire mini-batch of optimization instances can be solved simultaneously on GPU via vectorization; and (3) **no GPU–CPU data transfer overhead** — traditional solvers (e.g., Gurobi) run on CPU, requiring costly data transfers between GPU and CPU at every training iteration, whereas MPAX keeps both the neural network and the solver on GPU, eliminating this bottleneck.
+``PyEPO`` also integrates [MPAX](https://github.com/MIT-Lu-Lab/MPAX), a JAX solver that runs the first-order PDHG method on GPU.
+Because both the prediction network and the solver stay on the GPU, MPAX solves a whole mini-batch of instances at once and avoids the GPU-to-CPU transfer that CPU solvers like Gurobi pay at every training step.

 ## Documentation